luisgbm/chip8/README.md

 Test it online now with Pong: https://luisgbm.github.io/chip8/ (remember to allow audio in the site's settings to able to listen to all the glorious beeps)

+Tested on Chrome 73, I've used an experimental feature of JS called public field declarations.
+It may not work in other browsers or earlier versions of Chrome.

 I put some more programs in the programs.txt file, you should be able to load it by editing the index.html file.